1493:full

 Non-Breaking Hyphens

 There are times when you want a hyphen, but you never want it to break over the end of a line.
 For example, if you are writing about US military aircraft, you always want “F‑35” together, and never “F‑” on one line and “35” on the next.
-In this case, insert a Non-Breaking Hyphen by pressing Ctrl, Shift, and together.
+In this case, insert a Non-Breaking Hyphen by pressing Alt, Shift, and together (previously Ctrl, Shift, and ).

 Adding to Your QAT